Note: Admissions procedures have been modified to meet the recommendations in place to meet community safety in the midst of the COVID-19 pandemic.

-All candidates must take the ATI Teas® exam as a prerequisite for admission.
+All candidates must take the ATI Teas® exam as a requirement for admission.
 Candidates are permitted to test two times for admission consideration.
-Show me a schedule of test dates and instructions to register.

 - Practical Nursing Application

-- A 500 word essay describing why you are interested in pursuing a nursing career.
+- A 500-word essay, in APA format, describing why you are interested in pursuing a nursing career.